netxms/netxms-doc/admin/appendix.rst

 nxpush
 ------
-nxpush is a tool command line tool used to push DCI values to NetXMS server.
+nxpush is a command line tool used to push DCI values to NetXMS server.

 There are different options how this tool can be used:
  - with help of this tool data collected with different monitoring system